efficient-edge/Turbo/README.md

 Source code and docs for Turbo

 ## Installation
-We provide some dockerfiles for NVIDIA GPU users to complete different tasks (training, testing, deployment and visualization).
-Thus, users do not need to install any libraries and only build the specific docker image for a component.
+We provide all [dockerfiles]() for NVIDIA GPU users to complete different tasks (training, testing, deployment and visualization).
+Thus, users only need to build the specific docker image for a component and then conduct all experiments in the docker container.
 ## Source code (file structure and TODO)
 - [ ] Trion: convert detectors to TensorRT models and deploy them on Triton.
   - [ ] model_convert.sh: convert pytorch/tensorflow detectors to tensorrt detectors.